maganezf/maganezf/README.md

 ### Experience

 <p align="center">
- I have more than 1,5 years of experience in Frontend Software Development.
+ I have more than 1,5 years of experience in Software Development.</br> Currently working as a Frontend Software Developer at Globalsys, DathApp and TVGC
 </p>

 ### Languages, Technologies & Tools